Long-term use of common medications that help alleviate heartburn have been linked to an increased risk of early death.

 A 2012 study confirmed that long term use of PPI medication lowers magnesium levels.
 (19) However as of yet researchers have not discovered why this is.

 Increased risk of fractures

 A recent review of all the published literature on PPI use from 1970 up to 2010 revealed that there was a significant risk of fractures for those taking PPI medication.
-(20) There was a 30% increased risk of hip fracture and more than a 50% risk of developing a spinal fracture.
+(20) In fact, there was a 30% increased risk of hip fracture and more than a 50% risk of developing a spinal fracture.
 (21) The increased risk of hip fracture occurred in both short (<1 year) and long-term (>1 year) use.
 Though, the risk increased significantly after being on the medication for greater than 5 years.